You are required by law to register a food business with the local authority at least 28 days before operating.

 How do I register?

-Yes – but only If you intend do it on a regular basis you do not need to register is you are doing this for a one off occasion or not very often.
+Yes – but only If you intend do it on a regular basis.
+You do not need to register if you are doing this for a one-off, or not very often.

-How do I register a mobile food vehicle when I do not trade from the same place?
+How do I register a mobile food vehicle when I do not trade from the same address?

-If you use a vehicle for selling food (like an ice cream van or a burger van), and this is not connected with any permanent registered food premises, you need to register the address where the vehicle is normally kept overnight.
+If you use a vehicle for selling or distributing food (like an ice-cream van or a burger van, sandwich deliveries) and this is not connected with any permanent registered food premises you need to register the address where the vehicle is normally kept overnight.